Raw Wind in Eden

-Raw Wind in Eden is a 1958 American CinemaScope South Seas film noir directed by Richard Wilson and starring Esther Williams, Jeff Chandler.
+Raw Wind in Eden is a 1958 American CinemaScope film noir directed by Richard Wilson and starring Esther Williams, Jeff Chandler.

 Plot

 Frustrated while having a fling with a married man, fashion model Laura is persuaded to fly in playboy Wally Drucker's private plane to a party aboard a yacht.
 The plane crashes near a small Mediterranean island, where a man named Moore, the native Urbano, and the latter's daughter, Costanza, seem to be the only people there.

 Laura is unhurt but Wally's injuries are treated by Moore, a former World War II medic.
 Moore is vague about his past or why he is living in this solitary fashion.
 Laura's interest in him makes Drucker jealous and irritates Costanza, who is herself desired by an older man from a nearby island who wishes to marry her.

 A beached yacht belonging to Moore is found.
 It turns out he was a wealthy man from North Carolina suspected of murdering his wife, who drunkenly fell from the boat and drowned.
 Moore gave his millions to charity and dropped out of sight.
 Moore must fight the other men for Laura, who then persuades him to sail back to America and begin a new life.